TerminalMC/Framework/README.md

 ### Usage

-This template is provided as-is, without any warranty or guarantee of support or maintenance.
-If you choose to use this template, you do so at your own risk.
+This project was created and is maintained for my own use, so consider it provided as-is, without any warranty or guarantee of support or maintenance.
+If you choose to use it, you do so at your own risk.

 <img src="" width="500" alt="Example Image">

 #### Changing Project Details (IntelliJ IDEA)

-1. Change the root directory name, and `rootProject.name` in `settings.gradle`, then
+1. Change the root directory name, then
 2. `SHIFT`+`F6` to rename packages, classes and files, then
 3. `CTRL`+`SHIFT`+`R` with scope `In Project` for
    - `Framework`